barn53/CoinThing/docs/index.md

 - Cycle through up to 10 coins (with chart)
 - New cypto coin icons

-For an update to Version 1.2 you need to also upload the spiffs_v1.2.0.bin file
+For an update to Version 1.2 you need to upload both files via python as described above.

 [cointhing_v1.2.0.bin](https://github.com/barn53/CoinThing/releases/download/v1.2.0/cointhing_v1.2.0.bin)